vtex-apps/release-notes/docs/2020-08/README.md

 A lot of freshly baked wonder-cakes are finally out of our development oven, among which:

 - 🚀 The new Disclosure Layout app
-- ➕ Change ing the app deploying time
+- ➕ Change in the app deploying time
 - ❌ Product Specifications block deprecation

 Wonderful right?
 And it is not just because I wrote everything here... this month's release notes is so blissful that is would change anyone's mood.
 Have a closer look: